marcraft2/tesla-carplay/tesla-doc.md

 OS Installation | Debian
 ------

-First [download debian](https://raspi.debian.net/tested-images/) for the Raspberry Pi, download `xz-compressed image` (Release: `11, (Bullseye)`, Family: `4`, Tested hardware: `4 (4GB)`) (No matter the size of your ram choose Tested hardware: `4 (4GB)` memory size automatically adapt)
+First [download Debian](https://raspi.debian.net/tested-images/) for the Raspberry Pi, download `xz-compressed image` (Release: `11, (Bullseye)`, Family: `4`, Tested hardware: `4 (4GB)`) (No matter the size of your ram choose Tested hardware: `4 (4GB)` memory size automatically adapt)

 You now have this file `20210823_raspi_4_bullseye.img.xz` (the date may be different).

 Unzip the file, now have this file `20210823_raspi_4_bullseye.img`

-We will now put it on the Micro SD Card so that the raspberry can start on Debian.
+We will now put it on the Micro SD Card so that the Raspberry Pi can start on Debian.

 Insert the Micro SD Card into your computer.

-We will now be able to install debian on the Micro SD Card, for this you will need to [download the Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) software and install it.
+We will now be able to install Debian on the Micro SD Card, for this you will need to [download the Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) software and install it.

 Open Win32 Disk Imager, then in the `Image File` box selected `20210823_raspi_4_bullseye.img`.
 Then in `Device` box, select the letter of your Micro SD Card.
 Click on Write.
 Then wait while loading.
 Debian is now installed on your Micro SD card.